pass-antibiotics/pass-antibiotics.github.io/research/secondary-care/secondary-care.md

 ## Review of published evidence

-Although systematic reviews are available (see [above](#effectiveness-of-stewardship-interventions)), they only provide limited information as to the active ingredients of effective interventions.
+Although systematic reviews of stewardship interventions are available (see [above](#effectiveness-of-stewardship-interventions)), there is wide variation in the effectiveness of similar interventions across different settings.
+If we want to know which interventions are most likely to be effective, we need to know why they work.

-In other words, we sought to understand what interventions components determine whether an intervention will be effective.
+In other words, we need to understand what are the 'active ingredients' of effective stewardship interventions.

-To this end, we obtained the list of 221 interventions reviewed as part of the recent Cochrane study by Davey et al. ([2017](#Davey2017)).
-Health psychologists read through every study report and coded for the presence of active ingredients of behavioural interventions, known as *behaviour change techniques* (BCTs).
-A statistician then analysed data on (a) intervention <abbr title="behaviour change techniques">BCT</abbr>s and (b) intervention effectiveness using a special technique testing for interactions.
+Behavioural science can be used to specify the 'active ingredients' of behavioural interventions, by coding them as behaviour change techniques (BCTs).
+To this end, health psychologists from PASS read through all 221 behavioural interventions reported in the systematic review by Davey et al. ([2017](#Davey2017)).
+They coded for the presence of <abbr title="behaviour change techniques">BCT</abbr>s and then assessed how often effective interventions included specific types of <abbr title="behaviour change techniques">BCT</abbr>s.
+This provides evidence about the types of <abbr title="behaviour change techniques">BCT</abbr>s that should be included in future stewardship interventions.

 ## Electronic health records

 As  of June 2019, over half of acute NHS Trusts operated an electronic prescribing and administration system, but these systems do not currently play a major role in stewardship programmes.
-We aimed to test whether and how electronic records of prescriptions, microbial samples, and patient investigations (blood counts, vital signs) could be used to identify where antimicrobial use could be rationalised.
+We aimed to test whether and how electronic records of prescriptions, microbial samples, and patient investigations (blood counts, vital signs) could be used to identify where antimicrobial use could be optimised.

-Our study partner, Queen Elizabeth Hospital Birmingham, anonymised and provided such records for adult inpatients admitted between 2008 and 2018.
+Our study partner, Queen Elizabeth Hospital Birmingham, provided the study team with anonymised patient records for adults who were admitted to hospital between 2008 and 2018.
 Researchers at University College London developed a range of software tools to visualise and analyse the data.
-The picture below shows a view from a prototype app used to audit the compliance of prescribing with the hospital’s antimicrobial prescribing guidelines.
+The picture below shows a view from a prototype app used to compare compliance of antibiotic prescribing against the hospital’s stewardship guidelines.

 <figure>
     <img src="/assets/img/research/secondary-care/case2-timeline.PNG" class="lead"/>